-Undertaking means the storage, supply, and distribution of oil and liquid fuel within the limits herein mentioned, and the making and constructing of all works connected therewith, and all other works authorised by this Act, and the doing of all things necessary or convenient therefor, subject to the provisions of this Act;
+local authority means within their respective jurisdictions the mayor and councillors of the Municipality of Fremantle 2, the Public Transport Authority of Western Australia, and the Fremantle Port Authority;

-Street includes any street, highway, lane, public road, thoroughfare, passage, footpath, pavement, or place within the area hereinafter defined;
+railway has the meaning defined by the Government Railways Act 1904;

-Railway has the meaning defined by the Government Railways Act 1904;
+street includes any street, highway, lane, public road, thoroughfare, passage, footpath, pavement, or place within the area hereinafter defined;

-Wharf includes any wharf, dock, quay, jetty, landing stage, or other landing place;
+undertaking means the storage, supply, and distribution of oil and liquid fuel within the limits herein mentioned, and the making and constructing of all works connected therewith, and all other works authorised by this Act, and the doing of all things necessary or convenient therefor, subject to the provisions of this Act;

-Works means all buildings, erections, reservoirs, works, plant, machinery, apparatus, pipes, mains, connections, and all other works connected with and incidental to the undertaking or by this Act or in any other way authorised to be constructed or undertaken by the Company;
+wharf includes any wharf, dock, quay, jetty, landing stage, or other landing place;

-Local Authority means within their respective jurisdictions the Mayor and Councillors of the Municipality of Fremantle 2, the Public Transport Authority of Western Australia, and the Fremantle Port Authority 3.
+works means all buildings, erections, reservoirs, works, plant, machinery, apparatus, pipes, mains, connections, and all other works connected with and incidental to the undertaking or by this Act or in any other way authorised to be constructed or undertaken by the Company.

-[Section 3 amended by No. 31 of 2003 s.
+[Section 2 amended: No. 31 of 2003 s.
 142(2).]

-3. Limits of the Act
+3. Limits of Act

 The limits of this Act shall extend to and include the area within the boundaries of the Municipality of Fremantle 2 and also so much of the area of the lands and property vested in the Fremantle Port Authority 3 as is contained within the boundaries described in the first paragraph of the Schedule to the Fremantle Harbour Trust Act 1902 4, and also so much of the area of the lands that belongs to, or is under the care, control, or management of, the Public Transport Authority of Western Australia as adjoins or abuts on the lands and property of the Fremantle Port Authority 3 above described or lies between the same lands and property and the north-western and western boundaries of the Municipality of Fremantle 2.

-[Section 3 amended by No. 31 of 2003 s.
+[Section 3 amended: No. 31 of 2003 s.
 142(3).]

 4. Powers of Company